 Queer Food BBQ Sauce

-Regular price $14.00
+Regular price $16.00

-Regular price Sale price $14.00
+Regular price Sale price $16.00

 Shipping calculated at checkout.

-Ingredients Nutritional information
+Ingredients Nutritional Information

 Passata, Apple Juice, Red Wine Vinegar, Caster Sugar, Glucose Syrup, Dijon Mustard (Water, Mustard Seed, Salt, Vinegar, Sugar, Food Acid (Acetic), Ground Celery, Turmeric), Pomegranate Molasses, Tamari, Tamarind, Liquid Smoke, Salt, Pepper.